MarkPearlCoZa/Blog_General/_posts/2019-07-23-Mentoring-graduate-software-developers.md

 **Timing** is just as important as context.
 Our brains are wired to [forget things](https://en.wikipedia.org/wiki/Forgetting_curve), especially if they are not relevant to what we are doing right now.
 Great mentors focus on things relevant to our current challenges.

 **Human connection**.
 We learn best through **social interactions** from people we feel connected to.
-Technical mentoring done right forms a human connection between mentor and mentee that enhances the learning experience.
+Mentoring done right forms a human connection between mentor and mentee that enhances the growth experience.

-### What does mentorship mean?
+### The illusive definition of mentoring?

 As I discovered early on, the word mentorship is a loaded word.
 It means vastly different things to different people.
 If you read the [definition on Wikipedia](https://en.wikipedia.org/wiki/Mentorship) it says: *"Mentoring is a process that always involves communication and is relationship-based, but its precise definition is elusive."*.